shiftyp/rest-in-space/express-api/exercise.md

   ```
   This runs the script defined in package.json, which starts the Express server.

-4. Visit http://localhost:3000 (Or the proxied URL from IDX) in your browser to see the welcome message
+4. Visit http://localhost:3000 (Or the proxied URL from Firebase Studio) in your browser to see the welcome message

-5. Visit http://localhost:3000/api-docs (Or the proxied URL from IDX) to see the API documentation
+5. Visit http://localhost:3000/api-docs (Or the proxied URL from Firebase Studio) to see the API documentation
   This is a Swagger UI that automatically documents your API based on the OpenAPI specification.

 ## Your Task